AMPnet/ampnet-crowdfunding-frontend/lang-utils/TRANSLATION_GUIDE.md

 ### Split parts

 Translation values can be split into multiple parts.
 This is useful if a particular word inside the sentence needs to be accentuated or extracted.
-These rules are defined inside the code, and a translator cannot change them, only change their order in a sentence.
+These rules are defined inside the code, and a translator cannot change them.
+The only thing that can be changed is the order of the parts in a sentence.

 For example, if a particular word needs to be a link to an external page, the English value can look like this: